FAQ

 What does the ideal candidate look like?

 The ideal candidate for the SEME program is a family physician interested in providing emergency care in a rural or semi-rural community and who holds knowledge of the core competencies of emergency medicine and is aiming to enhance their existing skills.
 Rural generalists who have been in practice for years may also wish to use the SEME program to refresh their emergency medicine skills and knowledge.
-Priority is given to Ontario physicians but we are accepting applications from across Canada.
+Physicians participating in the SEME program must have an active independent practice license with the College of Physicians and Surgeons of Ontario (CPSO).

-Can I apply to both the Toronto and Thunder Bay stream?
+Can I apply to both the Toronto and/or Thunder Bay and/or Barrie stream?